Sony CEO to lay out revival strategy as losses pile up

 “We believe the revival of Sony entirely depends on the improvement of profitability in its core manufacturing business,” Masashi Oda, general manager of the equity investment department at Sumitomo Mitsui Trust Bank, Sony’s largest investor, said in an e-mailed reply to a Reuters query.

-“At the moment, Sony would not be sustainable without restructuring, and we recognise Sony is heading in the right direction with its efforts.”
+“At the moment, Sony would not be sustainable without restructuring, and we recognize Sony is heading in the right direction with its efforts.”

 JP Morgan analyst Yoshiharu Izumi estimates Sony would need to find an additional 80 billion yen in cost savings or higher earnings to meet its profit target for this year.
 “We think management is assuming additional restructuring benefits as well as extra revenue growth,” he wrote in a client note.